FoundOPS/BillsTools/readme.md

 Follow this
 [style guide](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide)

+use vclick most places

-use click event for buttons inside popups
+use click event for buttons inside popups or other overlays

+HTML attribute order: id, class, then order by importance